psbhlw/sublime-text-z80asm/z80asm/README.md

 * !module        - Module definition
 * !struct        - Structure definition

+#### Auto completion and Goto Symbol

+This plugin expands the auto completion feature to all opened tabs (instead of just current file).
+You can disable it in the settings (`Z80Asm > Settings > Main settings...`).

+You can use `Goto > Goto Symbol...` option to jump to the label definition.
+In Sublime Text 3 you also can use `Goto > Goto Symbol in Project...` to navigate through labels in the whole project.

 #### Help files

 In the `Z80Asm > Help` sub-menu you can find a few help files.
 Some of them are provided with the plugin, and you also can put your help file into `Packages/z80asm/helps/`, and it will appear in menu.
 There are maximum 10 files allowed.